-Something that I hear a lot about from comic artists is that timelines for their projects are way too tight.
-They’re given an unrealistic deadline to complete XX number of pages for a project, with way too small of a page rate (the page rate issue is a separate matter entirely that I cover elsewhere).
+Something that you hear a lot about in the industry is that timelines for comic artists are way too tight.
+They’re given an unrealistic deadline to complete XX number of pages for a project, with way too small of a page rate.

-Some creators don’t have an idea yet of what their standarized timeline is and they get put on a book and suddenly have a lot of work to complete in a short amount of time.
-What I’d really like to set in motion for creators is something that protects artists, and helps to manage the expectations of publishers, editors, and other hiring parties that may be bringing an artist on board for work.
+Some creators don’t have an idea yet of what their personal timeline is and they get put on a book and suddenly have a lot of work to complete in a short amount of time.
+Thinking about what you can do in advance of taking on work for publishers is something that protects you and other artists.
+And it helps to manage the expectations of publishers, editors, and other hiring parties that may be bringing an artist on board for work.

-It’s very important to note that this is all a baseline that I’m building this off of.
-If you are slower or faster than any of the timelines listed, it’s not a competition.
-It is about creating realistic expectations for you as a comics creator.
+It’s very important to note that this is about creating realistic expectations for you as a comics creator.
 You need to figure out how long it sustainably takes you to create your art, and factor that into any work that you take on.
 This is all adjustable to what works best for you.